shihmicrolab/AIMS/README.md

 General Description :
 - AIMS is a digital microfluidics automation system that is able to read the absorbance of a droplet.
-It is advised to read the matGUI Tutorial first and then read the AIMS Tutorial.
+It is advised to read the matGUI Tutorial first (in the Automation repository) and then read the AIMS Tutorial.

 Description of the files :